Okilele-newbie/solid-filemanager/README.md

 - Central index is on my personal server, high availability is not guaranteed
 - I don't plan to work anymore on this app except if there is blocking issues or new ideas about tags to test

-So play around with the solid-filemanager and let us know if this idea worth growing up ...
+So play around with this fork of solid-filemanager, enjoy and let us know if this idea worth growing up ...